 - Local Networking – get in touch with other parents in your area through this site, send us your contact details and we can put them on the site.
 Click HERE to go to the Local Networking page.

 - You can share your own experiences in our Your Stories section or forum.

-I am a freelance writer, living in London, UK, with my husband.
-We have three boys who are now 23, 20 and 17.
+I am a freelance writer, living in Suffolk, UK, with my husband.
+We have three boys who are now 25, 23 and 19.
 Our eldest son, William, began smoking cannabis as a teenager, with school friends.
 He was 14 then, and by 16 was suffering severe personality changes â€“ and as a family we were reeling.
 We were confused for a long time, not knowing whether what was happening to him was as a result of normal adolescent changes, or something more insidious.
 We became aware, slowly, that it was the latter.
 You can read more by clicking here

 I began to write an on-line Weekly Diary for this website, which described our familyâ€™s painful experience of seeing our son sink into cannabis addiction.
 We felt so alone with the problem, and could find no support, so I decided to begin documenting what was happening to us, and set up this website, in December 2006, to focus on the sometimes intolerable challenges facing families when a child begins to use cannabis.
 I hoped that by sharing our family’s story, we might be able to create an energy for change.
 That is what happened.
 Extracts from the Diaries were published in the national press, in 2007, and there was a deluge of responses from families across the social spectrum, many saying that our story was also theirs.
 A Parental Action Group was formed quickly afterwards and along with advisers in the field of drug education and mental health, we began campaigning, and a registered charity was established.